 Pros of the Mirrycle Bar End Mirror

-- Rugged- I dropped my fully loaded touring bike on this mirror a concrete sidewalk about 3 times so far and it still hasn’t broken.
+- Rugged- I dropped my fully loaded touring bike on this mirror on a concrete sidewalk about 3 times so far and it still hasn’t broken.
 One of the screws bent a bit, but it is still perfectly functional.

 - Spare parts availability- If the mirror does break, you can replace individual parts for only a few dollars rather than buying another.